youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### describe_virtual_interfaces

-Displays all virtual interfaces for an AWS account.
+Displays all virtual interfaces for an account.

 Type annotations for
 `boto3.client("directconnect").describe_virtual_interfaces` method.